openshift/openshift-origin-design/designs/virtualization/4.x/Templates/Templates.md

 ## Virtual machines and VM templates are located under Virtualization

 Removing the tab ‘Virtual Machine Templates’ from the side navigation and combining it with ‘Virtual Machines’, so both are located under ‘Virtualization’.
-This PR will focus on how users can create a VM when they choose a to create a VM from a Template.
+This PR will focus on how users can create a VM when they choose a to create a VM from a template.

 ### Virtual Machine Templates Tab

-From the Virtualization left nav item the user goes to the Virtual Machine Templates Tab where they can see the full list of templates.
+From the Virtualization left nav item the user goes to the Virtual machine templates tab where they can see the full list of templates.
 From this point, we suggest 2 options to create a VM:

 - Create template via an action from the kebab menu